Trolltunga: Safety

 Thousands of tourists visit Trolltunga during the four summer months, a number which has greatly increased from 500 per year to 80,000 between 2009 and 2016.
 No safety railing has been constructed on the edge of the cliff so as not to harm the natural beauty of the cliff, although a few small metal hooks have been installed as footholds to climb down to the rock.

 On 5 September 2015, a 24-year-old Australian woman fell to her death off Trolltunga.
 It is believed to be the first recorded death from a fall there.

 There are widely publicised photos of people hanging off the cliff or doing a hand stand on it.
 Most often they are manipulated.
 The elite climber Magnus Midtbø suspended himself from Trolltunga wearing a safety harness, but a version where the rope was erased has been spread in media.

 The approach to and retreat from Trolltunga is a demanding hike, and 10–12 hours are needed for the round trip.
 In later years there have been up to 40 rescue actions annually.
 Surprisingly not because of the dangerous cliff, but due to the demanding hike back to Tyssedal.
-People get lost in fog or get injured during the hike or don't have the endurance for such a demanding hike.
+People get lost in fog or get injured during the hike or do not have the endurance for such a demanding hike.

+There are mountain guards that offer guidance to tourists on how to prepare and dress for the hike at Skjeggedal.
+They give advice and information, but are not able to actually prevent anyone from starting the hike.
+However, the number of rescue missions have drastically decreased after the addition of these mountain guards.

 It is planned to build a lodge halfway between Trolltunga and Tyssedal, which will provide accommodation for hikers en route from Trolltunga.